Estimated reading time: 4 minutes

 Do not escalate the situation unless it is necessary.

-The conversations you have with your slow-paying customers, and in the explanations they send you via email, will give you a good idea if their reasons for having late payments are genuine.
-Keep in mind that every customer has a unique personality and financial situation, not to mention a different payment schedule for his or her invoices.
-If a customer does not have a valid explanation for his or her unpaid invoice, or if a compromise cannot be achieved, more action will be required on your part.
-Remind the customer in writing that the goal is to get the outstanding payments made, and that you want to do everything possible to avoid contacting a collection agency.
-Business owners do not want anything to ding their credit scores, so the last thing they want is to have their delinquent invoice put into collections.
+The conversations you have with your slow-paying customers and the explanations they send you via email will give you a good idea if their reasons for having late payments are genuine.
+Remember that every customer has a unique personality and financial situation, including a different payment schedule for their invoices.
+If a customer does not have a valid explanation for their unpaid invoice or a compromise cannot be achieved, your part will require more action.

 Send a final collection letter.